 - Assist you in learning new study skills with reading

 - Aid you in annotations and how to mark in the textbook

 - Introduce the SQ3R method and how to utilize it

 To make an appointment, call the Student Success Center at (734) 384-4167 or stop by the Writing Center in Room 218 of the Campbell Learning Resource Center.

 Frequently Asked Questions

-Walk-ins are welcome, but it is best to make an appointment to ensure that a writing fellow will be available to work with you.
+Make an appointment to ensure that a writing fellow will be available to work with you.

 Use of the Writing Center is free to MCCC students.